Chase Ultimate Rewards: Everything you need to know

 Earn Chase points from credit cards

 All of these cards are subject to the Chase 5/24 rule, which means if you’ve opened five or more cards (from any bank, except Chase business cards and certain other business cards) in the past 24 months, you won’t be approved.

 Beyond the welcome bonuses, you can also earn a ton of Chase Ultimate Rewards points from ongoing spending on these cards.
 Some earn bonus points for spending in common categories, like travel and dining.
 For example:

-And if you prefer not to fuss with bonus categories, the Ink Business Unlimited and Chase Freedom Unlimited both earn 1.5% cash back (1.5X Chase Ultimate Rewards points per $1) on all purchases with no limits.
+And if you prefer not to fuss with bonus categories, the Chase Ink Business Unlimited card and Chase Freedom Unlimited® both earn 1.5% cash back (1.5 Chase Ultimate Rewards points per dollar) on purchases with no limits.